HostReady

 To become an Estonian CIT taxpayer, the company must meet all conditions:

-- Legal form: sp. z o.o.
-(Polish LLC), S.A., simple joint-stock company, limited partnership, general partnership with individuals
+• Legal form: sp. z o.o.
+(Polish LLC), S.A., simple joint-stock company (P.S.A.), limited partnership (sp.k.) or limited joint-stock partnership (S.K.A.) - a general partnership (spolka jawna) CANNOT use Estonian CIT

 The Biggest Catch: 3-Employee Requirement

 This is the biggest barrier for small STR hosts.
-The company must employ at least 3 people on full-time employment contracts for at least 300 days a year.
-For a host with 5 flats who manages everything alone, this means hiring 3 full-time staff.
+The key point: the condition is met by employing at least 3 people who are NOT shareholders of the company (on employment for at least 300 days a year, or on another contract from which the company as a payer withholds social contributions or PIT advances).
+Employing the owner-shareholder at their own company does NOT count towards this threshold.
+For a host with 5 flats who manages everything alone, this means hiring 3 people from outside the shareholder circle.

 When Estonian CIT Pays Off for STR